Chris210634/word_soups/scripts/README.md

 ## Experiment scripts for our methods and baselines
 -----------------------

+Results are outputted in CSV format at the end of the experiment.
+You can copy and paste deirectly into a spreadsheet.

 ### Zero-shot comparisons

 For all ZS methods presented in Table 3 of the paper (Open-AI handcrafted ensemble, GPT, descriptor soup, token offest, word soup), run: